 So, how does a pool table recognize the white all?
-The pool table’s ball return system can recognize the white ball because it is either slightly larger than the other balls or is fitted with a magnetic center.
+The pool table’s ball return system can recognize the white ball because it is either slightly larger or smaller than the other balls or is fitted with a magnetic center.

 If it is bigger, then it can’t pass through the return chute like other balls and it is therefore diverted back to the compartment so players can continue with the game.
 If it is fitted with a magnet, it triggers a sensor that redirects it into a different depository.
 Other cue balls may be covered with metal so a magnet inside the pool table can direct it into position.
 The rest of the balls don’t have a magnet/metal so they simply follow the same track into the aforementioned storage compartment.
 Read on for a more detailed explanation.